Introduction

 Content Maintenance

 Stay relevant and trustworthy by refreshing older articles to mirror current trends.
-But it’s not just about the main content; details like copyright dates and pricing also need regular checks.
-These seemingly minor tweaks can significantly enhance user experience and signal professionalism, bolstering your SEO efforts.
+Details like copyright dates and pricing also need regular checks.
+These tweaks enhance user experience and signal professionalism, bolstering your SEO efforts.
 Broken links can harm your site’s reputation and SEO.
 Use tools like Rank Math to track “404 errors” and set up redirects.
+By diligently managing content and links, you ensure your website remains a trusted, authoritative resource in your industry.

 Core Web Vitals